| |

 Births, Weddings, Engagements, Anniversaries and a Sad Note

 The year was filled with milestones, both professional and personal across our team.
-January started off with the birth of Derek Neff, a third nephew for Christine and her husband Dennis Neff.
+January started off with the birth of Derek Neff, a third nephew for Christine and her husband, Dennis Neff.
 Christine and Dennis are delighting in their expanding tribe of kids to love and care for.

 Once Christine recovered from a back injury, we were off to Germany to work with a talented group of investment professionals committed to sharpening their presentations and strengthening their global marketing success.
 Although painful to travel with the Euro so high and the dollar depressed in the early spring, it was a wonderful experience.
-The people were exceedingly gracious, and instead of spending our open time (and hard-earned dollars) souvenir shopping, we explored the city and many interesting museums.
+The people were exceedingly gracious, and instead of spending our open time (and hard-earned dollars) souvenir shopping, we explored Frankfurt and many interesting museums.
 A favorite was the Museum of Kommunikation (Communication), which presented the entire history of communication – from the Pony Express to the latest in technology.

 A truly exciting event this year was the tenth anniversary of PAICR, which Christine and Jackie celebrated with other founders, supporters and current board members at the Tenth Annual Conference in New York City.
-The organization has grown to nearly six hundred members strong in 2008, with events all over the nation, and an increasing membership in Canada and Europe.
+The organization had grown to nearly six hundred members strong in 2008, with events all over the nation, and an increasing membership in Canada and Europe.
 The current leadership and board deserve special recognition for all their hard work, great enthusiasm and can do attitudes.
-They are taking the organization further than we as original founders could hardly imagine.
+They took the organization further than we as original founders could hardly imagine.

-June marked another anniversary – Charnley & Røstvold’s thirtieth anniversary as marketing consultants serving the investment management industry.
+June marked another anniversary – Charnley & Røstvold’s 30th anniversary as marketing consultants serving the investment management industry.
 We celebrated quietly with the Charnley & Røstvold team (both current and former members), a few clients and families at the beachfront home of our friend, Nana Gregory.
 We met Nana while working with John Hobbs, then CEO of Jennison Associates, in the early 1980s.
 That is the beauty of this business – the lifelong friends you make.

 Mid-summer brought an exciting development in Jackie’s life.
 Her son, Jordan, became engaged to Ty Covington, an incredible young woman from Springfield, Illinois.
 They met during Jordan’s first week of college in the fall of 2007, and it was love at first sight.
 They have been inseparable ever since.

 In the late summer, Wayne Wagner, Co-Founder of Wilshire Associates and the Plexus Group, and Ralph Rieves, Managing Director of Farragut, Jones & Lawrence, Inc. invited us to write a chapter for their book, Investment Management: Meeting the Noble Challenges of Funding Pensions, Deficits and Growth.
 They asked us to expand our article, “Change in the Industry: A Sea of Challenges and Waves of Opportunities,” written for the Investment Management Consultants Association (IMCA) May/June 2007 issue of The Monitor.
 Little did we know that the challenges and opportunities we envisioned in 2007 and mid-2008 were going to erupt into a typhoon of challenges and limited opportunities by the end of 2008 and the start of 2009.
 We accepted their offer and composed draft after draft, adapting to the turmoil of change happening worldwide and of course, industry wide.
-The book is due to be published by John Wiley & sons in August 2009.
+The book was published by John Wiley & sons in August 2009.
 We are proud to be included among such distinguished authors as Peter Bernstein, Arnold S. Wood, Richard Bookstaber, Ron Surz and many others.

 International travel was not limited to Frankfurt!
 Christine and her husband Dennis flew with members of her family to South America in October to celebrate her oldest nephew, Erik Røstvold’s marriage to Patricia Rodriguez in the Virgin of Fatima Chapel in Asuncion, Paraguay.
-Unlike Frankfurt, the US dollar goes quite far in Paraguay, a poor, landlocked country still suffering from decades of political turmoil.
+Unlike Frankfurt, the US dollar went quite far in Paraguay, a poor, landlocked country still suffering from decades of political turmoil.
 Despite armed guards everywhere, a minimum of paved roads and tent cities housing so many families as constant reminders of the country’s poverty, the people could not have been more gracious and welcoming.
 The trip included a tour of the hydroelectrical power dam in Ciudad Del Este, which supplies more than 90% of Paraguay’s electricity and 20% of neighboring Brazil’s.
 A highlight was a visit the spectacular Iguazu Falls – a breathtaking array of 275 falls along the Iguazu River bordering Argentina and Brazil.

 2008 marked the 24th year of our relationship with Nicholas-Applegate Capital Management.
 We are proud of our many years of service to so many there - from helping the firm launch in 1984, serving as its virtual marketing staff for years, working on messaging and positioning during the years of massive growth, and training generations of professionals, to these recent years organizing and producing the sales meetings.

 As the year closed with the markets plummeting in the fourth quarter and no place to hide in the capital markets, we touched base with our clients and competitors.
 Having started in the industry in 1975, when the 73/74 Bear Market was still fresh on everyone’s minds, and then having lived through the junk bond and LBO crises in the 1980s, surviving Black Monday in 1987…pushing our business to survival shores after the ups and downs of the 90s, and worse the tech bubble and 9/11 in the 2000s…we knew the unfolding environment was going to hold more of a challenge than ever before.
 We told our team to expect our clients to undergo lay-offs, cancel or postpone projects and shift priorities.
 We encouraged our team members to spend more time with their families, take vacations, schedule doctor appointments, and complete spring cleaning.
 Because once a period like this is over, the phone rings off the hook, and Charnley & Røstvold is challenged to accommodate all the requests.
 We are generally an early indicator of the industry rebirths.
-Let’s hope that comes soon!
+We hoped that would come soon!

 2009 (Back to top)